Defending champion Novak Djokovic is shocked at the US Open one night after Carlos Alcaraz's loss

 The No. 3-seeded Alcaraz entered the U.S. Open as the tournament favorite having won the French Open and Wimbledon, and acknowledged his energy was lower than he realized after getting eliminated by 74th-ranked Botic van de Zandschulp 6-1, 7-5, 6-4 on Thursday night.

+“I woke up this morning and showed my girlfriend straightaway, in shock.
+It was crazy.
+Results like that happen,” said Popyrin, who'd never set foot on the playing surface in 23,000-plus capacity Ashe until about 20 minutes before taking on Djokovic.
+“I thought to myself: Why not me today?”

-Djokovic then replaced Alcaraz as the money-line pick to take the men's title, according to BetMGM Sportsbook, but that status didn't last long at all.
+Djokovic replaced Alcaraz as the money-line pick to take the men's title, according to BetMGM Sportsbook, but that status didn't last long at all.
+Now the only past U.S. Open men's champion remaining before Week 1 is even over is Daniil Medvedev, whose lone Slam title came in 2021.
+He plays No. 31 Flavio Cobolli on Saturday in the third round.

-For the 25-year-old Popyrin, this represents a real breakthrough: He had been 0-3 against Djokovic and 0-6 in third-round matches at majors.
+For the 25-year-old Popyrin, this represents a real breakthrough: He had been 0-3 against Djokovic — including losses at the Australian Open and Wimbledon this year — and 0-6 in third-round matches at majors.

 But the strong-serving Popyrin is playing as well as ever, coming off the biggest title of his career less than three weeks ago at a hard-court tournament in Montreal, where he picked up five wins against opponents ranked in the top 20.